 Section 1.
 Amendment or Revision or Repeal of By-Laws

-These By-Laws may be amended, revised or repealed by a vote of two-thirds of the entire number of the members at any meeting, but in no event less than seven; provided, however, that the text of any amendment, revision or repeal as originally proposed shall be sent to each member at least fifteen days before the meeting at which such action is to take place.
+These By-Laws may be amended, revised, or repealed by a vote of two-thirds of the entire number of the members at any meeting, but in no event less than seven; provided, however, that the text of any amendment, revision or repeal as originally proposed shall be sent to each member at least fifteen days before the meeting at which such action is to take place.
 The Board commits to regularly evaluating these By Laws at least once every five years to determine their effectiveness.

 Section 2.
 Parliamentary Procedure